-The vehicle is locked automatically when exceeding a speed of 2 mph.
-Opening from outside is not possible.
-Additionally, opening of the rear doors from inside is not possible when the vehicle speed is above 2 mph.
+The vehicle is locked automatically while exceeding a speed of 2 mph.
+An opening from outside is not possible.
+Additionally an opening of the rear doors from inside is not possible when the vehicle speed is above 2 mph.

-Green LEDs indicate that opening from inside is possible:
+Green LEDs indicate that an opening from inside is possible: